Juvenile Defense in Hernando County

-Criminal accusations against children are resolved in juvenile court.
-The case often starts with a knock on the door when an officer wants to question your child about their involvement in a crime.
+Criminal accusations against children are usually resolved in juvenile court.
+The case often starts with a knock on the door because an officer wants to question your child about their involvement in a crime.
 The child has the right to remain silent under the 5th amendment and the right to counsel at each stage of the case under the 6th amendment.

 Attorney for Juvenile Defense in Hernando County, FL

 If your child is suspected of a crime that was allegedly committed in Hernando County, FL, then contact an experienced juvenile defense lawyer at Sammis Law Firm.

 Hire an attorney at the earliest stage of the case as soon as you become aware of the accusations.
 An attorney can help you even before the child is questioned, detained by law enforcement, or taken to the juvenile detention center.
 Talk to an attorney before letting the police interrogate your child.

 If the child has already been picked up, your attorney can appear on the child’s behalf at the first appearance.
 We represent young people in juvenile court at the courthouse in Brooksville, FL, and throughout Hernando County.

 Stages of the Juvenile Case in Hernando County

 If the officer “arrests” the child it might be based on a probable cause detention or a pick-up order entered by a judge in Hernando County, FL.